AdobeDocs/experience-manager-cloud-service.en/help/operations/removal-generic-lucene-index.md

 org.apache.jackrabbit.oak.query.QueryImpl Fulltext query without index for filter Filter(query=select [jcr:path], [jcr:score], * from [nt:base] as a where contains(*, 'test') /* xpath: //*[jcr:contains(.,"test")] */ fullText="test", path=*); no results will be returned
 ```

+>[!ATTENTION]
+>
+>**Customer Action Required**
+>
-**Customer Action Required :** If any of these warning messages are logged, you may need to rework the query to use a different full text index, or provide a new index to support the query.
-Details of the types of dependencies you might see, and how to address them, are provided in the following sections.
+> If any of the aforementioned warning messages are logged, you may need to rework the query to use a different full text index, or provide a new index to support the query.
+>
+>Details of the types of dependencies you might see and how to address them are provided in the following sections.

 ## Potential Dependencies on Generic Lucene Indexes {#potential-dependencies}